 Safety & Security

-Our resident's safety and security in college housing is important to us.
-Housing & Residence Life, in partnership with the Campus Safety Department, works to provide a safe and healthy living and learning environment.
+Our resident's safety and security in college housing are vital to us.
+The Housing & Residence Life Department and the Campus Safety Department in partnership provide a safe and healthy living and learning environment.

 Security Tips for the Residence Halls

-Here are some steps students can take to minimize risk:
+Here are some steps students can take to maximize safety:

 - Always lock your door!
-This is very important and will assure that no unauthorized individuals will enter your room.
+A locked door is critical and assures that unauthorized individuals do not enter your room.

 - Check to see who is at your door before opening it.
 Do not open the door without looking first.

-- Never prop open residence hall doors (this is prohibited by campus policy).
+- Never prop open residence hall doors, which campus safety policy prohibits.

-- Do not let people you do not know follow you into a residence hall.
-This is known as tailgating.
-Make sure that no one follows you in the residence hall without using their Hurricane ID Card or Cellular telephone App.
+- Do not let unfamiliar people follow you into a residence hall - known as tailgating.
+No one should follow you in the residence hall without using their Hurricane ID card or cellular telephone app.

 - Do not post your personal information on online social networking sites, such as Facebook, Twitter, or Instagram.
 Do not share your address or cell phone number, and carefully select other personal information when sharing.
 Be selective about what you share on social media.

 Residence Hall Security Measures

-- All doors leading to residence hall rooms are locked 24 hours a day, seven days a week.
-Access to these areas require a Hurricane ID Card, key, or cell phone access that is issued to residents when they check in at the beginning of the year.
+- The college keeps all doors leading to residence hall rooms locked 24 hours a day, seven days a week.
+Access to these areas requires a Hurricane ID Card, key, or cell phone access issued to residents when they check-in at the beginning of the year.

-- All of the residence halls have security cameras in the lobbies and doorways that people use to gain entrance into the residential areas, and other areas to capture the images of people coming and going from our campus buildings.
+- All of the residence halls’ lobbies and doorways used to gain entrance into the residential areas have security cameras to capture people’s images coming and going from our campus buildings.